azminaosman/Customer-Purchase-Behavior-Analysis-with-Hadoop/README.md

   <img src="images/hadoop-framework.png" width="650">
 </p>

-This project uses a **Hadoop-based architecture** to efficiently handle and analyze large-scale e-commerce data.
 The experiment runs in a **simulated Hadoop environment**, where raw datasets are ingested, organized, and standardized for consistent processing.
 Data is then **cleaned, transformed, and prepared** for analysis, and finally **visualized in interactive dashboards** that reveal customer behavior, market trends, and key business insights.
 This end-to-end workflow demonstrates a **scalable and integrated approach**, turning raw e-commerce data into actionable insights that support informed business decisions.

 ---